NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  QL ROM                                                           |
 +----------+-------------------------------------------------------------------+

- This keyword forms part of the structures: DEFine PROCedure, DEFine FuNction and END DEFine.
+This keyword forms part of the structures:

+- DEFine PROCedure,
+- DEFine FuNction,
+- END DEFine.

 As such, it cannot be used on its own within a program - this will cause a 'bad line' error, except under SMS where it causes an error 'Incorrect Procedure or Function Definition'.